YuxingLiu/CarND-Advanced-Lane-Lines/README.md

 ## Camera Calibration

-The code for this step is contained in the [`Camera Calibration.ipynb`](https://github.com/YuxingLiu/CarND-Advanced-Lane-Lines/blob/master/Camera%20Calibration.ipynb).
+The code for this step is contained in the notebook [`Camera Calibration.ipynb`](https://github.com/YuxingLiu/CarND-Advanced-Lane-Lines/blob/master/Camera%20Calibration.ipynb).

 A 9x6 chessboard is used for camera calibration.
 First, I prepared "object points" by assigning the (x, y, z) coordinates of the chessboard corners in the world, under the assumption that the chessboard is fixed on the (x, y) plane at z=0, and the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time all chessboard corners in a test image are successfully detected. `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.